What is a communications technician?

 What’s required for the role?

-To apply for this trade type you must have at least one of the following:
+To apply you must be 17 years or older at the time of starting your apprenticeship with us and have at least one of the following:

 - completed equivalent pre-vocational studies including a Certificate II in Electrotechnology, or

 - have relevant work experience.

 You can apply for an apprenticeship when we’re advertising for applicants, which usually happens about twice a year.

 Visit our latest intake webpage to see if we’re advertising apprenticeships right now.

 If you still have questions, you might find answers on our FAQs webpage , or you can contact one of our Apprentice Management Team members: